-The Company applied Ind AS 115 for the first time.
-The nature and effect of the changes as a result of adoption of these new accounting standards are described below.
+The Company applied Ind AS 116 Leases for the first time.
+The nature and effect of the changes as a result of adoption of this new accounting standard is described below.

-Several other amendments and interpretations apply for the first time in during the year ending March 31, 2019, but do not have an impact on the financial statements of the Company.
-The Company has not early adopted any standards or amendments that have been issued but are not yet effective.
+Several other amendments apply for the first time for the year ending 31 March 2020, but do not have an impact on the financial statements of the Company.
+The Company has not early adopted any standards, amendments that have been issued but are not yet effective/notified.